1990 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Exceptional auction performance below reflects how collectors have consistently recognized Deep Cameo proofs as the ultimate expression of traditional Washington quarter proof excellence and historical significance.
+Exceptional auction performance below reflects how collectors have consistently recognized Deep Cameo proofs as the ultimate expression of traditional Washington quarter proof excellence.

 Current market dynamics reveal the sustained collector pursuit and premium valuations that continue to set these final traditional Deep Cameo proofs apart as pinnacle collecting pieces.